 We said our goodbyes and set off down the trial.
 While the sign said it was only 10.7 km to Floe Lake CG, what it did not mention about was the elevation.
 There is about 720 m of elevation gain on the trail with the last 400 m up the headwall compressed into the last 2 km of the hike.

-Emily’s Note: In this case it wasn’t upset or annoyed so much as a little light-headed, which was not how I intended to start this section.
+Micah’s Note: In this case it wasn’t upset or annoyed so much as a little light-headed, which was not how I intended to start this section.
 Once I had a snack it calmed down a bit and my head felt less floaty, but I was definitely just focussed on walking and not conversing.

-With Emily not feeling well I was worried about what time we would arrive at Floe Lake.
+With Micah not feeling well I was worried about what time we would arrive at Floe Lake.
 Leaving the parking lot just before 4 pm I was figuring the best we could do would to arrive around between 6:30 and 7:00 pm.
-It took me a little while to realize that instead of hanging back to give Emily some space I was actually having difficulty in just keeping up.
+It took me a little while to realize that instead of hanging back to give Micah some space I was actually having difficulty in just keeping up.
 I guess I should not have been concerned about our pace.

-Emily’s Note: I didn’t know this!
+Micah’s Note: I didn’t know this!
 Okay, that makes me feel a little better about my forced march.

 As we approached the base of the headwall it was 6:15 pm and with dinner having to wait until we arrived at the campground, we decided we needed to eat a little something before tackling the final climb.